 Summer Institute participants will grapple with the many ways in which race and ethnicity matter in the teaching and learning and how to design racial and culturally diverse educational settings in which all students can learn from each other.
 Challenging issues and topics to be covered include racial identity, racial and cultural literacy, multicultural education, culturally relevant pedagogy, addressing racial politics, and how implicit biases affect leadership and teaching in diverse schools.

 The Institute includes several plenary sessions that foster greater understanding of issues related to race and ethnicity in the U.S.; racial and cultural literacy; multicultural education; culturally sustaining leadership; and student critiques.

 Participants will also engage in daily small-group dialogue sessions with attendees from different educational roles and professional positions, as well as different locations, to connect these macro themes to their context.
 Time will be spent each day on how to take back new learning to apply in participants’ schools, classrooms and communities.

-They will also participate in hands-on professional development workshops of no more than 20-25 participants, led by Teachers College faculty and other noted education leaders.
+They will also participate in hands-on professional development workshops led by Teachers College faculty and other noted education leaders.
 Participants will sign up for workshops ahead of time.